 - Creating Support

 - My Account

-Hooks feels that many current social issues (especially race, gender, sex, class, and sexual orientation) are interconnected, and that positive social change requires confronting them "as a whole".
-The opinion of some of her views have been called radical or possibly anti-white.
-She spells "Black" with a capital but spells "white" in lower-case.
+Hooks feels that many current social issues (especially race, gender, sex, class, and sexual orientation) are interconnected and that positive social change requires confronting them "as a whole".
+The opinion of some of her views has been called radical or possibly anti-white.
+She spells "Black" with capital but spells "white" in lower-case.

 She is also Buddhist, and many of her writings and interviews deal with Buddhism.
 She is best known for her critique of, and strategy against, what she terms "white supremacist capitalist patriarchy".
 Hooks has taught at Yale and Oberlin College.
-She is currently Distinguished Professor of English at City College in New York and is requested speaker.
+She is currently a Distinguished Professor of English at City College in New York and is a requested, speaker.

 In 2014, she founded the bell hooks Institute at Berea College in Berea, Kentucky.

 Volumes 1 and 2, edited by Darlene Clark Hine